IndustryFusion/DigitalTwin/helm/README.md

 3. Clone the database: `helmfile -l app=postgres apply # --set "mainRepo=k3d-iff.localhost:12345" in case you pull images from local`
 4. Wait until the postgres pods are up and running
-5. Update all other charts: `helmfile apply # --set "mainRepo=k3d-iff.localhost:12345" in case you pull images from local`
+5. Update all other charts: `helmfile apply # --set "mainRepo=k3d-iff.localhost:12345" --set "mainVersion=0.1" in case you pull images from local, adapt accordingly if you are pulling from dockerhub`
 6. Recover missing secrets with `velero` by first [installing](https://velero.io/docs/v1.8/basic-install/) it.
 7. Listing the `velero` backups and selecting the most recent one: